Clinical Assessment of Drug/Alcohol Use

 Online Learning Activity: Written Assignment discussion board/blog (x7)

-Written Assignment: Journal article critique & DVD/audio recording
+Written Assignment: Journal article critique and DVD/audio recording

 Online 2 hour(s) per Week for Full Term